ST541-Fall2020/statistical-lusardi-project-google-searches/README.md

 ### Report and Presentation

 -------------------------------------------------------------------------------------------------
-* The slides can be found here for the presentation (insert link)
+* The slides can be found [here](https://github.com/ST541-Fall2020/statistical-lusardi-project-google-searches/blob/master/reports/slides.pptx) for the presentation
 * The final report on results can be found [here](https://github.com/ST541-Fall2020/statistical-lusardi-project-google-searches/blob/master/reports/Report_final.pdf)